proflim/SS_Chat/README.md

 # SS_Chat

+Simple chat messenger using Java.
+Supports multi-user connection and communication.

-Client-Server Implementation using Java.
-To practice client/server socket implementation, multi-threading, and GUI.
+(client/server socket implementation, multi-threading, and GUI)

-Read Documentation for more details
+Read Documentation for more details.